hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - Email Security Manager: a single, comprehensive dashboard to manage all email security services and applications on the appliance
   - On-box message tracking
   - Mail Flow Monitoring
-  - Access control for inbound senders, based upon the sender’s IP address, IP address range, or domain
+  - Access control for inbound senders, based upon the sender's IP address, IP address range, or domain
   - Extensive message and content filtering technology allows you to enforce corporate policy and act on specific messages as they enter or leave your corporate infrastructure
   - Message encryption via secure SMTP over Transport Layer Security
   - Virtual Gateway technology